Shimanga/shimanga/README.md

 ## 💼 What I Do

-- 📊 Analyze and visualize data (SQL, Excel, Tableau)
+- 📊 Analyze and visualize data using SQL, Excel, Tableau, and Python
+- 🌱 Apply data insights to agriculture and agritech markets
+- 🌾 Model climate risk and production challenges for farmers
+- 💰 Build financial models and market forecasts to guide decision-making
+- 🔍 Solve complex problems and turn messy data into actionable insights
 - 📈 Build marketing strategies for small businesses and farmers
 - 🌱 Advocate for smart agriculture in Zambia